yuangan/Silencer/README.md

 ## TODO:
 - [X] Release the code of Silencer-I.
-- [ ] Release the metrics of Silencer.
+- [ ] Release the evaluation code of Silencer.
 - [ ] Release the code of Silencer-II.

 ## Silencer-I